"UNIVERSIDAD ALFONSO REYES"

 I had not washed my hands.

-Questions are formed as follows.
-Note how the word order is different than the English equivalent.
+are formed as follows.
+Note how the word order is different than the English

 Had the girls arrived yet?